-Each protected organization must record and maintain accurate contact information with the Clearinghouse Model (or other coordinating body) designating a recipient and address to be notified electronically.
+Each protected organization must record and maintain accurate contact information with the Clearinghouse (or other coordinating body) designating a recipient and email address to be notified electronically.

 Within ten (10) days of receiving a conditional refusal, an applicant may file a declaration with the Registry.
-The declaration must identify the applicant accurately, provide accurate contact information, and state that the applicant has a good faith, legitimate interest in using the domain name that does not violate any treaties, national laws or other legal entitlement of the protected organization.
-A standard form will be provided.
+The declaration must identify the potential registrant accurately, provide accurate contact information, and state that the potential registrant has a good faith, legitimate interest in using the domain name that does not violate any treaties, national laws or other legal entitlement of the protected organization.
+A standard form will be provided (likely an ICANN function, but to be determined).
 The protected organization will receive a copy of the declaration electronically at its given address when the declaration is filed with the Registry.

-&lt;sup>26 Some members have expressed concern with the operability of process-heavy exemption procedures that may have a great potential to impede rights and legitimate interests unduly.
+34 Some members have expressed concern with the operability of process-heavy exemption procedures that may have a great potential to impede rights and legitimate interests unduly.
 Further, misuse of licensing opportunities could be a potential issue as well.

-- If, within ten (10) days after receipt of the above declaration, the protected organization does not file an objection with the Registry, the subject application will proceed to registration. - If, within ten (10) days after receipt of the above declaration, the protected organization files an objection with the Registry, the conditional refusal will be reviewed by an independent Examiner.
+- If, within ten (10) days after receipt of the above declaration, the protected organization does not file an objection with the Registry, the subject application will proceed to registration. - If, within ten (10) days after receipt of the above declaration, the protected organization files an objection with the Registry, the conditional refusal will be reviewed by an independent examiner (definition and implementation still to be considered).